 For example, if your game is at 10 am, you can eat a pre game meal at 6 am, a snack at 8 and 9 am and a light snack 30 minutes before the game.

 If your game is at 4 pm, you can eat a pre game meal at 12 pm, a snack between 2-3 pm, and another light carb snack at 3:30 pm.

-The exact timing and amount of food you eat will depend on your individual preferences, tolerance and schedule.
-You may need to experiment with different foods and timings to find what works best for you.
+The exact timing and amount of food you eat before a soccer game depends on what you like and game schedule.
+Experiment with different foods and timings to find what works best for you.

 What should I eat before an early morning game?